 Quick Answer

-The best feng shui paint colors usually make the walls feel calmer, warmer, and less emotionally sharp.
+The best feng shui paint colors make the walls feel calmer, warmer, and less emotionally sharp.
 Warm white, soft greige, mushroom, quiet sage, and dusty blue-green are some of the easiest wall colors to use well because they support the room without demanding all the attention.

 Paint color changes the emotional field of a room faster than almost anything else because walls take up so much visual space.
 That is why feng shui paint color should be treated differently from smaller decor color.